giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/HowToImplement.md

 * actions that are not gas bounded, such as posting or updating an offer on Mangrove (unless you have a clear %%pivotId|pivotId%%).
 * in general, calls which may raise an exception that should not cause the current trade execution to fail.

-## Keepers as krankers
+## Keepers as offer maintainers
-An offer that fails should not come from a bug in your offer logic, but rather be a feature of it.
+A failing offer should not be the consequence of a bug in your offer logic, but rather be a feature of it.
 Raising an exception during `makerExecute` is the proper way to cancel a trade if your logic deems it necessary.
-You should customize the `lastLook` %%hook|hook%% for this, in order to fail early in the trade and save you money.
+You should customize the `__lastLook__` %%hook|hook%% for this, in order to fail early in the trade and save you money.
 For instance, if your logic relies on funds being on a lender, and a price oracle as a relative protection against arbitrage, you should check the oracle before redeeming the funds from the lender.